 Why is it important to seek justice?

-It is important to hold offenders & institutions accountable for the abuse they committed.
-This can be done through going to the police, through the courts, through redress or out of court settlements
+There are a number of reasons why we think it is important for survivors to seek justice.
+It is important to hold offenders and institutions accountable for the abuse they committed.
+This can be done through going to the police, through the courts, through redress, out of court settlements and other options.

 We maintain a unique database